briancullinan/morpheus/README.md

 DEMO: https://briancullinan.github.io/morpheus

+TLDR; Morpheus can automate marketing contact, call centers tasks, web searches and scraping obviously, anything you use to test with web-driver, testing web apps, supplementing website features such as a lack of export feature or message logging.

 In the movie the Matrix, Morpheus prevails by communicating with the right persons.
 Morpheus' purpose is to find The One.
 The One who shares the same goal.
 That is the purpose of Morpheus.